What is a Fishbowl Interview?

 Fishbowl Interviews are done with guests I think you would be interested in hearing from.
 The topics open for discussion will predominately be health-related, but as I mentioned before, a non-medical topic may be thrown in from time-to-time to serve as a well-needed & healthy distraction.

 This is how the interviews work: We have a fishbowl filled with 50 questions.
 Five questions will be pulled out of the bowl and answered by our guest.
-To preserve the interviewee’s anonymity (if the guest chooses), our guest will provide a first name of his or her choice and select the name of a fish for a last name; this naming protocol is done because health-related questions may be asked.
+To preserve the interviewee’s anonymity (if the guest chooses), our guest will provide a “pen” name of his or her choice; this naming protocol is done because health-related questions may be asked.

-Here are the 5 questions I pulled out of the fishbowl.
+Here are the 5 questions she pulled out of the fishbowl.
 Let’s begin!

 FIRST QUESTION PULLED: